Unified $g$-mode and $r$-mode Analysis of Accreting White Dwarf Stars: White Dwarf Thermal Structure

 In this work, we continue to move toward a more realistic WD model incorporating more physics and better characterization of evolution.
 Compared to \cite{Kumar_Townsley_2023}, we now include element diffusion during the accretion process, instead of only during the WD cooling.
 This is essential for having a physically valid structure for the core-shell boundary, which influences the mode frequency spacings.
 We adopt an accretion rate more consistent with that expected for the stage of binary evolution the CV WD systems are in \citep{Townsley_and_Gansicke_2009, Knigge_2011}, which also requires a lower $T_{\rm c}$ in order to match observed effective temperatures \citep{Townsley_Bildsten_2004}.
 Due to encountering apparently intractable numerical challenges in simulating multiple hydrogen shell flashes with convective boundary mixing, we have elected to consider accretion onto a bare WD and evaluate the seismological properties during accretion up to the onset of the hydrogen shell flash.
 We find this alternative preferable to an unrealistic, numerically problematic, and unconstrained mixed layer.
 While the precise evolutionary pathways of accreting WDs remain unclear \citep{Schreiber_Zotorovic_Wijnen_2016, Shen_2022}, we incorporate the long-term effects of accretion on the WD interior structure assuming constant accretion rate over extended timescales.

-We utilize a 0.78~$M_\odot$ WD model from \cite{Kumar_Townsley_2023}, starting our evolution for this work when the WD reaches $T_{\rm c}=1.26\times10^7$ K. However, for the subsequent evolution, we switch to more recent version of \texttt{MESA v15140}, which offers improved timestep control.
-The WD is then cooled to $T_\text{c} = 5\times 10^{6}$ K with elemental diffusion enabled, resulting into a smooth abundance profile at the base of the surface He layer.
-Following this cooling stage, the WD is subject to long-term accretion with a time-averaged rate $\langle\dot{M}\rangle= 6\times 10^{-11} ~M_\odot \mathrm{yr^{-1}}$, with both element diffusion and thermohaline mixing (unity mixing coefficient) included.
+We utilize a 0.78~$M_\odot$ WD model from \cite{Kumar_Townsley_2023}, starting our evolution for this work when the WD reaches $T_{\rm c}=1.26\times10^7$~K. However, for the subsequent evolution, we switch to more recent version of \texttt{MESA v15140}, which offers more stable and robust timestep controls.
+The WD is then cooled to $T_{\rm c} = 5\times 10^{6}$~K with element diffusion enabled, resulting into a smooth abundance profile at the base of the surface He layer.
+Following this cooling stage, the WD is subject to long-term accretion with a time-averaged rate $\dot M= 6\times 10^{-11}~M_\odot ~\mathrm{yr^{-1}}$ (initial $\mathrm{Y} = 0.237$ and $\mathrm{Z} = 0.02$) using \texttt{pp\_cno\_extras\_o18\_ne22.net}, with both element diffusion and thermohaline mixing (unity mixing coefficient) included.
 The different evolutionary stages of the WD are shown in the top panel of Figure \ref{fig:hrdiagram}.
 The accreted material is added uniformly onto the WD surface with the thermal state of the photosphere under the assumption of spherical symmetry \citep{Paxton_2015, Townsley_Bildsten_2004}.

-The core temperature of the WD is approximately 5$\times 10^6$ K, which is relatively low and typical for CVs with the observed $T_{\rm eff}$ \citep{Townsley_Bildsten_2004}.
-At this $T_c$, the WD core is approximately 35\% crystallized, a process that begins when the plasma Coulomb parameter $\Gamma > 175$ \citep{Segretain_1993, Isern_1997, Potekhin_chabrier_2000, Potekhin_chabrier_2010}.
-This is the default value adopted in MESA, following the prescriptions of \cite{Segretain_1993}.
-Choosing a higher $\Gamma$ would push the crystallization transition inward, this would affect the mode frequencies by a few percent.
-However, we expect that the overall mode structure would remain largely unchanged.
+The core temperature of the WD is approximately $5\times10^6$~K, which is relatively low and typical for CVs with the observed $T_{\rm eff}$ \citep{Townsley_Bildsten_2004}.
+At this $T_{\rm c}$, the WD core is approximately 8.4\% crystallized.
+Based on phase diagrams presented in recent studies and core compositions of our model ($X(^{12}$C) = 32.76\% and $X(^{16}$O) = 64.57\%), we adopt the beginning of the crystallization at a plasma Coulomb parameter of $\Gamma > 213$ \citep{Blouin_2021, Bedard_2024}.
+Notably, this differs from the canonical one-component value of $\Gamma > 175$ \citep{Segretain_1993, Isern_1997, Potekhin_chabrier_2000, Potekhin_chabrier_2010}.
+However, this is still an active area of research.
+Choosing a higher $\Gamma$ pushes the crystallization transition inward, thereby changing the individual mode frequencies by a few percent, though the overall mode structure remains largely unaffected.
 We do not explicitly evaluate how mode frequencies may vary due to changes in the extent of crystallization, we will explore different sizes of the crystallized core in detail in future work.